Sayton7/LandingPage/README.md

 ## Github repository

 I've tried updating my github repository after my daily sessions of working on the project so that you might follow some changes history.
-To view the repo please follow the [link] (https://github.com/Sayton7/landingPage)
+To view the repo please follow the link: [link](https://github.com/Sayton7/landingPage)